Family… can't live with 'em, can't live without 'em.

 Or in some cases, just can't live with 'em!

-If you're dealing with difficult family members, I'm about to take you through a practical guide for navigating those family relationship challenges.
+If you're dealing with difficult family members or family drama, I'm about to take you through a practical guide for navigating those family relationship challenges.

 Grab a pen and paper as you're about to find out:

 a) the essential PARADIGM SHIFTS necessary for you to powerfully deal with difficult family and

 b) the NEW ACTIONS you can start taking today!